faberorg/FatPy/docs/index.md

 ## :material-account-heart: Special Thanks

-[Gooby](https://github.com/jakubda1) - for his help with the documentation and the project in general.
+[:fontawesome-brands-github: Gooby](https://github.com/jakubda1) - for his help with the documentation and the project in general.